palito-is-ur-pal/pistolshrimpgames.github.io/pages/simple/quickstart/simple_quickstart_1.md

 To start with, get the latest version of the Simple from <https://pistolshrimp.itch.io/simple>.

 Pick a directory to extract the zip file.
-It can live anywhere, but you are required to keep your content alongside the executables with the following structure:
+It can live anywhere (with a few caveats), but you are required to keep your content alongside the executables with the following structure:

 ```
 root directory